 The role of private equity and lobbying in ABA funding: Talking with investigative journalist John Summers

 Borden King, A. (Ed.).
 (2021, August 24).
 The role of private equity and lobbying in ABA funding: Talking with investigative journalist John Summers.
 Noncompliant – The Podcast.

 Broderick, A. A., & Roscigno, R. (2021).
 Autism, Inc.: The Autism Industrial Complex, Journal of Disability Studies in Education (published online ahead of print 2021). doi: https://doi.org/10.1163/25888803-bja10008

 There are many ethical and human rights concerns to consider regarding the use of ABA on human beings.

 This includes the use of ABA-derived therapy models such as Naturalistic Developmental Behavioral Interventions and relationship-based therapy models paired with ABA on non-consenting human beings.

-We are appalled that to this day the Judge Rotenburg Center uses painful electrical stimulation devices (ESDs) on human beings, a practice which the United Nations has deemed torture, and are appalled that the Association for Behavioral Analysis International (ABAI) continues to feature JRC as a presenter at their annual conferences year after year.
+Therapist Neurodiversity Collective is appalled that to this day the Judge Rotenburg Center uses painful electrical stimulation devices (ESDs) on human beings, a practice which the United Nations has deemed torture, and are appalled that the Association for Behavioral Analysis International (ABAI) continues to feature JRC as a presenter at their annual conferences year after year.